AndrewRook/getting_out/slideshow.md

 ###What Is Your Plan B?
 * Ask about it on Day 1
 * <!-- .element: class="fragment" data-fragment-index="1" --> Demand they come up with something coherent and well thought-out
-* <!-- .element: class="fragment" data-fragment-index="2" --> Work with them to figure out how to prepare for it.
+* <!-- .element: class="fragment" data-fragment-index="2" --> Work with them to figure out how to prepare for it

 ###Recognize That This Should Be Normal